juniordiscart/ImpossibleOdds-Toolkit/Docs/Json.md

 At times, certain values are required to be present in order for data to be considered valid, and when absent, doesn't need further processing.

-This kind of (limited) control can be exerted by using the `JsonRequired` attribute above a field in your object that should be present at all times when processing its data.
+This kind of (limited) control can be exerted by placing the `JsonRequired` attribute above a field in your object that should be present at all times when processing its data.

 ```cs
 [JsonObject]